-Monitoring treatments

-After risks are treated, it is important that they must be regularly monitored.
-The risk landscape is not static; risks can change and develop new characteristics that may need additional treatments.
+Monitoring treatments - The risk landscape is not static; risks can change and develop new characteristics that may need additional treatments.
 To help manage this, regular reviews of treatments, controls and their effectiveness needs to be undertaken.

 It is also important to note that on occasion risk treatments and controls can give rise to more risks that will need to be managed.